jlevesy/goats/README.md

   - To an interpreted go function if the statement is `assert_ok`
   - Otherwise, to a command call.

+The `pkg/text` now carries a basic parser for goats file.

 ## Using it

 With go modules enabled